Kim Bowman – Composer

 Amsterdam Sinfonietta / Etienne Siebens – Conductor

-Taking the image of ‘black mist’ the words the Aborigines used to describe the fallout from the atomic tests the British conducted in the 1950s and 60s at Maralinga in the desert of South-Australia – BLACK WIND expands upon the consequences of the Maralinga tests as a metaphor for human catastrophe and irreparable environmental devastation, and the profound psychological damage one associates with the darker forces of human existence.
+Taking the image of ‘black mist’ the words the First Nations People used to describe the fallout from the atomic tests the British conducted in the 1950s and 60s at Maralinga in the desert of South-Australia – BLACK WIND expands upon the consequences of the Maralinga tests as a metaphor for human catastrophe and irreparable environmental devastation, and the profound psychological damage one associates with the darker forces of human existence.

 The duration of the performance is 25 minutes.